 - 6.2.1 Applicants may not be funded on more than one grant.
 For example, if an individual transfers from another university, they cannot hold resource on both a new applicant grant, and a consolidated grant at their previous institution. - 6.2.2 Applicants must be employed on a full or part-time basis as academic members of staff at the grant-holding University by the start date of the new applicants grant.
-Note that the usual eligibility rules apply please see the STFC Grants Handbook. - 6.2.3 Applicants will need to demonstrate that there are insufficient funds within the flexibility of the existing grant to support their research.
+Note that the usual eligibility rules apply - 6.2.3 Applicants will need to demonstrate that there are insufficient funds within the flexibility of the existing grant to support their research.